-The Kurd of Azerbaijan live in the beautiful Caucasus Mountains, which are located in southeastern Russia between the Black Sea and the Caspian Sea.
+The Kurds of Azerbaijan live in the beautiful Caucasus Mountains, which are located in southeastern Russia between the Black Sea and the Caspian Sea.
 They originated in modern Turkey and Iran.
-Large numbers of Kurds arrived in the Caucasus during the late 1800's and early 1900's.
+Large numbers of Kurds arrived in the Caucasus during the late 1800s and early 1900s.
 They were seeking refuge from the wars between Ottoman Turkey and Tsarist Russia.
-Unlike the Kurds of nearby Armenia and Georgia, who are mainly Yezidi Muslims, most of the Northern Kurd of Azerbaijan are Sunni Muslims.
+Unlike the Kurds of nearby Armenia and Georgia, who are mainly Yezidi Muslims, most of the Northern Kurds of Azerbaijan are Sunni Muslims.

-The Northern Kurd of Azerbaijan enjoy a higher standard of living than their cousins in Turkey and Iran.
+The Northern Kurds of Azerbaijan enjoy a higher standard of living than their cousins in Turkey and Iran.
 Although they still farm and care for animals, many now live in cities.

 While the Kurds in Turkey are relatively poor, Kurds living in the former Soviet countries are among the most prosperous citizens.
 They face no discrimination, and many even hold high political offices.
-They enjoy the use of utilities, roads, housing, and medical facilities that would be considered "luxurious" in their homeland of Kurdistan.
-The Kurd of Azerbaijan are also more educated than Kurds of other countries.
-Consequently, illiteracy disappeared from among them in the 1930's.
+They enjoy the use of utilities, roads, housing, and medical facilities that would be considered luxurious in their homeland of Kurdistan.
+The Kurds of Azerbaijan are also more educated than Kurds of other countries.
+Consequently, illiteracy disappeared from among them in the 1930s.

 The daily diet of most Kurds centers around bread, dairy products, dates, tea, and meat.
 The wealthier Kurds have a more varied diet and consume more rice, meats, and fruits.
-In accordance with their Islamic beliefs, the Kurd are forbidden to eat pork and drink alcohol.
+In accordance with their Islamic beliefs, Kurds are forbidden to eat pork and drink alcohol.

 Although the distinct Kurdish communities within the former USSR are separated by religion, places of origin, and distance, many Kurds still dream of a united Kurdistan.
 Customs and traditional dress have been maintained in many areas, and the Kurds have been encouraged to use their national language.
 Also, nearby Armenia has become a cultural center for Kurds.
 There are radio broadcasts in the Kurmanji dialect and there is a Kurdish publishing house.